Murder of Gay Gibson: Trial and aftermath

 Camb's trial in Winchester was an unusual one, since it was labelled by some as the first case in English law whereby a prosecution was sought without a victim's body.
-This has been pointed out to be untrue, as there was a case thirteen years earlier where a father (Thomas Davidson) was convicted of murdering his son (John) and even further back to the Campden Wonder case in 1660.
+This has been pointed out to be untrue, as there was a case thirteen years earlier where a father (Thomas Davidson) was convicted of murdering his son (John), and even further back to the Campden Wonder case in 1660.
 The case also gained some interest due to it mirroring a plot of a crime novel; Richard Latto described the story as having all the hallmarks of an Agatha Christie piece: "a young actress, a dashing steward, romance and a suspicious death on the high seas."

-During the trial, it was revealed that pathologist Denis Hockling had discovered a urine stain on the sheets from cabin 126.
+During the trial, it was revealed that pathologist Denis Hockling had discovered a urine stain on the sheets from Cabin 126.
 It was stated by the Crown Pathologist that involuntary urination is something that occurs during strangulation.
 Hockling argued that it could have been a result of natural causes.
-The contents, walls and porthole section from cabin 126 were removed by the police and used as exhibits in the court case.
+The contents, walls and porthole section from Cabin 126 were removed by the police and used as exhibits in the court case.

 When Camb took the stand, the prosecution barrister asked him if he considered himself an honest man.
 Camb replied, "I think so, sir."
 It was then proven in court that Camb had changed his story six times in what he defended as self-preservation.
 When asked about pushing Gibson's body through the porthole, Camb acknowledged that it was "beastly conduct."

-After a four day hearing, the jury deliberated for 45 minutes and returned with a guilty verdict.
+After a four-day hearing, the jury deliberated for forty-five minutes and returned with a guilty verdict.
 Camb was sentenced to death by Justice Hilbery on 22 March 1948.
 However, the execution was not carried out because Parliament was considering the abolition of the death penalty at the time and the Home Secretary had elected to commute all pending death sentences while the matter was discussed.
 This prompted British Prime Minister Winston Churchill to comment that, "The House of Commons has, by its vote, saved the life of the brutal lascivious murderer who thrust the poor girl he had raped and assaulted through a porthole of the ship to the sharks."

-Camb lodged an appeal in April 1948, but was denied.
+Camb lodged an appeal in April 1948 but was denied.
 He was released from prison in 1959, but was recalled to prison after being convicted of a number of indecent assaults of young girls.
 He was released again in 1978.
-He died in July 1979 from heart failure.
+Camb died in July 1979 from heart failure.
 Eileen Gibson's body was never found.